dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 If the above is shown, then METPLUS_VERSION should be set to 4.0

-* METPLUS_USE_CASE_CATEGORY should be one of the list items in the :ref:`use_case_categories` section unless you have received approval to create a new category.
+* METPLUS_USE_CASE_CATEGORY should be one of the list items in the :ref:`use_case_categories` section unless approval has been received  to create a new category.
 For a new met_tool_wrapper use case, set this value to met_tool_wrapper.